mfisher29/firedantic/README.md

 poetry run invoke test
 ```

+\*Note, when new functions, comments, variables etc. are added that will span across sync and async directories, be sure to first declare the replacements in `unasync.py` before running `poetry run invoke test`.
+I.e. indicating a replacement of 'async_client' with 'client' text across both directories.

 \*Note, the emulator must be set and running for all tests to pass.

 ### About sync and async versions of library